SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/quote-delete-deactivate-price-list-or-product.md

 In the **SuperOffice products** tab in the **Quote/Sync** screen, you can delete or deactivate both price lists and products in the price lists.
 These price lists and products will then no longer be available when users are creating quotes.

 > [!NOTE]
-> We recommend that you **deactivate** price lists and products rather than deleting them permanently.
+> We recommend that you deactivate price lists and products rather than deleting them permanently.
 If you delete them, problems may arise when updating prices and sending quotes.

 ## Deactivate price lists

-1. Select the price list you want to deactivate, in the **Price list** list.
+1. Select the price list you want to deactivate.
 2. Click **Edit**.
 3. Do one of the following:
     * Uncheck the **Active** checkbox.